 The Platinum Card Welcome Bonus Points

-This is one of the highest bonuses you will find for any card in Canada and it’s valued at $500 (1 cent per point) if you redeem it as a statement credit to pay for travel.
+This is one of the highest bonuses you will find for any card in Canada, and it’s valued at $600 (1 cent per point) if you redeem it as a statement credit to pay for travel.

-In addition to the bonus points, you earn 3 points for every $1 spent on dining, 2 points per $1 spent on travel purchases, and 1 point per $1 spent on everything else.
+Outside of the promotional offer, you earn 3 points for every $1 spent on eligible dining and food delivery in Canada, 2 points per $1 spent on travel purchases, and 1 point per $1 spent on everything else.